tetris245/ULTRAbc/README.md

 Changes for future version

+* Added the /uset dolltalk command to enable/disable the doll talk (and whisper) mode: maximum 5 words by message or whisper, and you can't use words with more than 6 characters
 * Restored Moaner reaction with LSCG aphrodisiac injector and extended this feature to other LSCG activities : aphrodisiac drink (with or without Funnel Gag), aphrodisiac respirator
 * Improved the maproom command to determine if the UBC users are active in the map when a room is hybrid
 * Replaced the title command by the title1 (from A to K) and title2 (from L to Z) commands
 * Updated the unrestrict command by adding a general scrolling everywhere in the map, also through the walls, trees, etc.
 * Moved RGL feature into a function and fixed the case of nursery milk used as gag
-* Updated the ChatSearchRun function
+* Updated the ChatSearchRun function, the murmur command
 * Fixed an initialisation bug